marksherriff/uvacs-advising/advising-s24.md

 * __Newly-declared majors:__  First-year BSCS majors and BACS majors who declared after 10/1/2023 will be emailed about attending one of many group advising meetings.
 We'll record who attends, and your hold will be released.
 If you don't attend one of these, you'll need to see your faculty advisor before you're allowed to register for fall courses.
 * __Students needing extra support:__ Some majors have been identified as needing some extra support through advising.
 We are emailing these students, who will need to meet with the department advising coordinator (SJ Jimenez) before they can register.
 * __All other students__ will have their hold removed automatically by April 1 without needing to see their advisor.
 But, these students are encouraged to see their advisor or get assistance from another source, as appropriate.
-See the next section!
+See below for more info!

+You can see your [CS Faculty Advisor's Availability](https://myuva-my.sharepoint.com/:x:/g/personal/tbh3f_virginia_edu/ERsaJ2DKmNxMiN_047hwlxoBEQTMpYD2J1MSclVcwDNUTg)

 ## Important Dates